 Focusing on making schools more welcoming and more accepting between peer groups and school staff is one way to help high-risk groups.
 Astor suggests developing extracurricular activities that emphasize school connectedness and acceptance.
 He also suggests paying close attention to new students transitioning into schools who may feel isolated or stigmatized and have difficulty making friends, leaving them vulnerable to joining risky peer groups.

-The team hopes this will lead to a more effective strategy to deal with suicidal ideation that zeroes in on problematic areas with high suicide ideation rate schools.
+Research is needed to compare schools that have similar school-level characteristics but different levels of suicidal ideation to determine why certain schools are addressing the problem better than others.
+Hopefully, this will lead to a more effective strategy to deal with suicidal ideation that zeroes in on problematic areas with high suicide ideation rate schools.

 Free2Luv is passionate about mitigating youth and teen suicide and offers tips for early prevention.

 We respect your privacy.
 We won’t sell or share your information.